tendersearls/tldr/README.md

 Usage: tldr [options] some_tests/**/*.rb some/path.rb:13 ...
         --fail-fast                  Stop running tests as soon as one fails -s, --seed SEED                  Seed for randomization
-        --workers WORKERS            Number of parallel workers (Default: your processor count (8); 1 if a seed is set) -n, --name PATTERN               One or more names or /patterns/ of tests to run (like: foo_test, /test_foo.*/, Foo#foo_test)
+        --workers WORKERS            Max number of parallel threads (Default: 2147483647; 1 if a seed is set) -n, --name PATTERN               One or more names or /patterns/ of tests to run (like: foo_test, /test_foo.*/, Foo#foo_test)
         --exclude-name PATTERN       One or more names or /patterns/ NOT to run --exclude-path PATH          One or more paths NOT to run (like: foo.rb, "test/bar/**", baz.rb:3)